season179/time-deposit-take-home-kata/README.md

 ## Key Design Decisions

-The main departure from the specification was adding the `deposits` table to track money-in events.
-This enables computing balance and days dynamically rather than storing them as static values.
-In financial systems, immutable event logs are standard practice for audit trails and reconciliation.
+The biggest departure from the specification was going all-in on event sourcing.
+Instead of just tracking withdrawals, I track three types of events: deposits (money in), withdrawals (money out), and interest applications (when interest gets calculated and applied).

+Why does this matter?
+Because in financial systems, event sequence affects the final balance.
+If you calculate interest on $1000 versus $500, you get different results.
+The only way to get this right is to replay events in chronological order.
+This also gives us a complete audit trail for compliance—every single financial event is recorded and timestamped.
+It's exactly how real banking ledger systems work, and it even enables temporal queries if we ever need to answer "what was the balance on March 15th?"

-The architecture uses Hexagonal principles to isolate domain logic from infrastructure.
-This makes the core business rules testable independently and allows swapping implementations without affecting the domain layer.
+I stuck with Hexagonal Architecture to keep domain logic isolated from infrastructure concerns.
+The domain layer defines interfaces like `TimeDepositRepository`, and the infrastructure layer implements them with `DrizzleTimeDepositRepository`.
+This means the core business rules are testable independently of the database, and we could swap out SQLite for PostgreSQL without touching the domain logic.

-All database operations use transactions to ensure consistency, and the schema includes foreign key constraints with cascade deletes.
-The breaking change guardrails protect the existing public API while allowing the system to evolve.
+For data integrity, every database operation uses transactions.
+The `EventReplayService` ensures balance computation is deterministic—replaying the same events always produces the same result.
+And the breaking change guardrails I set up at the beginning protect the existing `TimeDepositCalculator` API, so the system can evolve without breaking existing consumers.

 ---